 How to Prevent a Botnet Attack from Compromising Your Business

-The Effects of a Botnet Attack on Your Organization Explained
+The Effects of a Botnet Attack on Your Organization Explained.
+How a botnet attack affects your business and how you can protect against it.

 If you’re one of our regular readers, you may have grown accustomed to our article series that address today’s most common cyber threats targeting organizations.
 In today’s blog post, I’m going to take a look at how a botnet attack affects your business and also offer you a protection guide against it.